 2. Chapter 2

 (There was an important issue I didn't properly address in Alfirin: the matter of sorting the wounded coming in from the battles.
 While it had always been at the back of my mind, it never got to be sufficiently explained on paper.
-That little blunder has now been fixed.)
+That little slip has now been fixed.)

 The sun was moderately hot when they left the Citadel library.